-Prepare the case from the perspective of your role and answer the prep questions on the survey.
-We will distribute the negotiation pairings at the beginning of class.
-There will be a 45-minute limit to the negotiation.
+We distributed your confidential role information in class.
+You will assume the role of either the Station Owner or the Nexxtoil Representative.
+Prepare the case from the perspective of your role and carefully answer the preparatory questions.
+We will distribute the pairings at the beginning of class.
+There will be a 1-hour limit to the negotiation.